arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 ******

---{{1}}--
-The asterisk is the "wildcard" character in SQL.
-When used alone, it indicates that you want to match **everything**.
-So in this case, you're asking SQL to select **all** of the fields from the patients table.

 --{{2}}--
 Taking a look at the `FROM` line of this query, you may notice that the table name is written as two words separated by a period.
 This is the "dot notation" that we alluded to earlier.
 Dot notation generally looks something like `dataset_name.table_name.column_name`

 {{2}}
 Dot notation: `dataset_name.table_name.column_name`